katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 Because we avoided the problem of notifying the resultsAggregator that there will be no more results.

-Now lets try to make this code work properly, the space for solutions here is considerable, lets try an approach where the resultsAggregator remains unchanged, which can only be achieved by closing the results channel:
+Now let's try to make this code work properly, the space for solutions here is considerable, lets try an approach where the resultsAggregator remains unchanged, which can only be achieved by closing the results channel: